hanabi/hanabi.github.io/README.md

   * In the best case, you get a "true" *Finesse* (a 2-for-1 or better).
   * In the worst case, you get a 1-for-1 and full knowledge on a clued card in your own hand that was previously a mystery.
 * Normally, if a *Sarcastic Discard* could apply to multiple cards in your hand, you assume it is the left-most card.
 However, in the case of a *Sarcastic Discard* initiated from a *Sarcastic Finesse*, it does NOT promise the order, because they HAD to put something on the fishing line that you sent out, so to speak.

+### The Gentleman's Discard

+* The *Sarcastic Discard* is very similar to the *Prompt* convention, because it gets someone to play a card that already had a clue on it.
+It is also possible to intentionally discard a known card in order to get someone to blind play a card, similar to a *Finesse*.
+* When this occurs, it is called a *Gentleman Discard* to signify that the card played was completely blind as opposed to having a clue on it already.
+* For example, on the first turn of a 3-player game:
+  * Alice clues number 1 to Cathy, touching one 1.
+  * Bob clues reds to Cathy, filling in the already-touched 1 as red 1, as well as touching a new card, which must be red 2.
+  * Cathy discards the known red 1 as a *Gentleman's Discard*.
+  * Alice blind-plays her *Finesse Position* card as red 1.

 ### The Certain Finesse / The Certain Discard